-- > Exclusions - > Provision of education and associated services - > Making reasonable adjustments, including the provision of auxiliary aids and services
+- > Exclusions/Suspensions - > Provision of education and associated services - > Making reasonable adjustments, including the provision of auxiliary aids and services

-Contact details of support services for parents of students with SEN
+5.14 Contact details of support services for parents of students with SEN

 The Local Authority promote support services via their website.
-Details for local parent/carer support groups can be found here: Essex County Council: Special Educational Needs and Disabilities (SEND) | Essex Local Offer.
+Details for local parent/carer support groups can be found here: Essex County Council: <a href="Special Educational Needs and Disabilities (SEND) | Essex Local Offer.
 The Essex Local Offer website has been developed following research with families and practitioners.
 It includes Information about SEND services and how to access them.
 The aim is to help families and professionals understand the breadth of support and early help on offer.

-The local authority local offer
+5.15 The local authority local offer

-Our local authority's local offer is published here: Essex Local Offer
+Our local authority's local offer is published here: Home - Essex Local OfferEssex Local Offer

-Monitoring arrangements
+6. Monitoring arrangements

-This policy and information report will be reviewed by the nominated SENCOs every year.
+This policy will be reviewed by the nominated SENCOs every year.
 It will also be updated if any changes to the information are made during the year.

-It will be approved by the governing body.
+It will be approved by the Trust Board.